Bhilwara: Air transport

-Recently, new Airport has started named Kishangarh Airport near Ajmer which is around 2Hrs, by road.
+Recently, a new Airport has started named Kishangarh Airport near Ajmer (130 km) which is around 2Hrs, by road.

 Culture

 Great Indian miniature artist Badri Lal Chitrakar highlights the city on international maps for Indian miniature art.
 He was given several awards including the Shilp Guru/Master Craftsperson award by the vice-president of India on 9 September 2006.

 Bhilwara is famous for its 'Fad Paintings' which are depictions of traditional stories on cloth using naturally available colours.
-Bhilwara's Phad Artist Shree Lal Joshi contributed greatly in making and saving Phad Painting in whole India.
+Bhilwara's Phad Artist Shree Lal Joshi contributed greatly to making and saving Phad Painting to whole of India.

-Attractions in Bhilwara include the Badnore Fort, Harni Mahadev Temple, Smriti van, Mansarovar Lake, Joganiya Mata Temple, Kyara Ke Balaji, Sanganer Fort, Meja dam and Pur Udan Chatri.
+Attractions in Bhilwara include the Badnore Fort, Harni Mahadev Temple, Smriti van, Mansarovar Lake, Joganiya Mata Temple, Kyara Ke Balaji, Sanganer Fort, Meja dam, and Pur Udan Chatri.

 Education

 Bhilwara has an autonomous engineering college of the Government of Rajasthan known as MLV Textile and Engineering College, which offers courses in engineering, including textile engineering and one Private University named Sangam University.

-There is also a medical college, Rajmata Vijaya Raje Scindia Medical College.
+There is also a medical college named, Rajmata Vijaya Raje Scindia Medical College.

+Bhilwara has several schools and colleges, including engineering and medical colleges.
+The city is also known for its coaching centers, which provide coaching for various competitive exams like IIT-JEE, NEET, CA/CS/CMA.